RikEnde/rikende.github.io/docs/about.md

 I'm a software engineer from Amsterdam, living in North Carolina

-I have been working as a Java developer for the past decade and a half, but will happily solve problems using python, C, swift, go, bash or any other tool if the problem calls for it.
+I have been working as a Java developer for the past two decades, but will happily solve problems using python, C, swift, kotlin, bash or any other tool if the problem calls for it.

 My specialties are the Spring Framework, CQRS / Axon Framework and Jenkins.